simonmichael/hledger/hledger/doc/commands.m4.md

 : in single-column balance reports: use this custom line format

 `--sort-amount`
-: Sort by amount (total row amount, or by average if that is displayed), instead of account name (in flat mode)
+: sort by amount instead of account name

 This command displays a simple [balance sheet](http://en.wikipedia.org/wiki/Balance_sheet).
 It currently assumes that